LVParkinson/Alaska-Berry-Futures/README.md

 - This repository

 ## This repository
 This repo contains data analysis files related to some of the figures and statements of the above booklets.
+Most of the analysis was done with python and pandas in jupyter notebooks (.ipynb files) or within excel files.
+To see which file(s) relate to a specific comment, skip to the "All statements..." section.

 ### Berry harvest by community
 `2023.02.08_Alaska vegetation harvest 2013-18.ipynb`